GatlenCulp/gatpack/README.md

 #### 04.01 Understand the LaTeX Templates (`*.jinja.tex`)

 The LaTeX template files are denoted with `*.jinja.tex`.
-See the instructions on writing LaTeX-Jinja templates in the [Jinja Modifications for LaTeX](#jinja-modifications-for-latex) section down below
+See the instructions on writing LaTeX-Jinja templates in the [02 LaTeX-Modified Jinja (`gatpack render`)](#02-latex-modified-jinja-gatpack-render) section down below

 #### 04.02 Understand the Compose File (`compose.gatpack.json`)